frictionlessdata/tableschema-r/README.md

 -   `keyed (Boolean)` - flag to emit keyed rows
 -   `extended (Boolean)` - flag to emit extended rows
 -   `cast (Boolean)` - disable data casting if false
--   `relations (Object)` - object of foreign key references in a form of `{resource1: [{field1: value1, field2: value2}, ...], ...}`.
+-   `relations (Object)` - list object of foreign key references from a form of JSON `{resource1: [{field1: value1, field2: value2}, ...], ...}`.
 If provided foreign key fields will checked and resolved to its references
 -   `limit (Number)` - integer limit of rows to return
 -   `(errors$TableSchemaError)` - raises any error occured in this process
 -   `(List[])` - returns list of rows (see `table$iter`)